by Texas Homesteader

 Another environmental plus is the fact that this coffee pot only uses electricity while it’s actually being used.
 Most conventional coffee makers with their timers and clocks are electricity vampires, quietly sneaking electricity every minute of every day to run the clock and keep the timers current.
 But our coffee maker is only plugged in while it’s being used.

 And I also love that our percolator has a much smaller physical footprint than the mammoth coffee makers typical these days.
-I don’t like the look of appliances cluttering my counter top, so when RancherMan & I have had our fill for the day we simply unplug it & slide it into our appliance cabinet where it stands ready to do duty again tomorrow.
+I don’t like the look of appliances cluttering my counter top, so when RancherMan & I have had our fill for the day we simply unplug it & slide it into our appliance cabinet and slide the door closed where it stands ready to do duty again tomorrow.

 Easier To Repair